Downtime and outages be upon those services that prevent users from deleting their own accounts.

 More quick blogging workflows by Manton Reece

-The great thing about blogging is there’s no one correct way to do this stuff.
-In his recent post, Manton Reece talks a bit about how some other people have been doing something similar to what I’m doing on this site, which is to publish to my own space first, then share out to Twitter,… Continue reading More quick blogging workflows by Manton Reece
+In his recent post, Manton Reece talks a bit about how some other people have been doing something similar to what I’m doing on this site, which is to publish to my own space first, then share out to Twitter, ADN, Tumblr, SoundCloud, and other services that provide a decent API for IFTTT to connect with.

 TIL Spotlight on my Mac does conversions